SoftwareAG/c8y-docs/content/protocol-integration/lora-loriot-bundle/configure-loriot-credentials-cumulocity.md

 You can verify that the device is connected by incoming events.
 Click on a device and open its **Events** tab.
 All events related to this device are listed.

-For more information on viewing and managing your connected devices, also refer to [Device management](/users-guide/device-management/) in the *User guide*.
+For more information on viewing and managing your connected devices, also refer to the [Device management application](/device-management-application/).

 In order to migrate the device from one LNS connection to another, the device must be re-registered: